 The PC was given a £250 grant under the Chichester District Council VE 75 initiative to pay for an elm tree with mulch and stakes and this has been planted.
 The plans envisage two more decorative trees, fruit trees, one or two benches, and a picnic table and other facilities – see the illustration below.
 The parish council also bought a second-hand lawnmower for volunteers to cut the grass periodically.

 Parish council oversight

-Councillors Barry Cooper and Dave Dawtrey are co-ordinating the work with Veronica Carter and other volunteers and keeping the PC informed, so any residents with ideas about the project are welcome to speak to Barry and/or raise them at PC meetings.
+Councillor Dave Dawtrey is co-ordinating the work and keeping the PC informed, so any residents with ideas about the project are welcome to speak to him and/or raise them at PC meetings.
 These are normally held on the second Wednesday of every other month (starting with January) and residents are welcome to ask the clerk to have their ideas included on the agendas - which are posted at least 3 days before each meeting.

 Contact details for comments / suggestions:

 - Clerk (councillor Neil Ryder) 01730 207447 email@example.com